superseriousbusiness/gotosocial/docs/admin/backup_and_restore.md

 {"type":"instance","id":"01BZDDRPAB8J645ABY31HHF68Y","createdAt":"2021-09-08T10:00:54.763912Z","domain":"localhost:8080","title":"localhost:8080","uri":"http://localhost:8080","reputation":0}
 ```

 For information on how to use the commands to import/export, see [here](cli.md#gotosocial-admin-export).
+Though the `export` command won't backup media, you can use the [`media list-local`](cli.md#gotosocial-admin-media-list-local) command to figure out which media files you should keep.

 Advantages: